Skip to content

 Group Supervision

 Group supervision of interns occurs in two additional formats.
-A weekly meeting with the Training Director is held which includes group supervision.
+A weekly meeting with the Training Director is held, which includes group supervision.
 Interns also attend a weekly peer supervision meeting, where staff discuss difficult cases, review cases for approval to pursue long-term treatment, conduct formal case presentations, and discuss clinical, legal, and ethical issues.